In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 I just wanted to tell you that.

-Uh and your opinion on this, the Osama bin Laden, long time ago, said he was going to bankrupt our nation.
+And also, to express some concerns, for example, and your opinion on this, Osama bin Laden, a long time ago, said he was going to bankrupt our nation.

 It's quite natural to be bothered by this stuff.

-But Obama did, I think, uh, also suggest that he hoped that to be able to get the uh domestic or the the worldwide oil price up to $144 a barrel, which it has been.
+But Obama did, I think, also suggest that he hoped to be able to get the domestic or the worldwide oil price up to $144 a barrel, which it has been.

-It dropped about it oil price dropped like eight bucks instantly today, started creeping back up.
+It dropped about, oil price dropped like eight bucks instantly today, started creeping back up.

-But nevertheless, um uh I the these this this stuff is happening in the United States right now that is not happening because of Osama bin Laden.
+But nevertheless, this stuff is happening in the United States right now, Yvette, is not happening because of Osama bin Laden.

-Um I read an analogy today that perhaps is the is a is a is a good illustration of of what happens.
+I read an analogy today that perhaps is a good illustration of what happens.

 Take a water supply for a city, for example.